Davis Webb: 2013

-Webb was ranked a 4-star prospect coming out of high school by ESPN and signed with the Texas Tech Red Raiders.
-During his freshman year in 2013, Webb alternated as a backup quarterback behind fellow freshman Baker Mayfield and as a starter, becoming only the second true freshman at the position to ever play for the school.
+Webb was ranked a 4-star prospect coming out of high school by ESPN and signed with Texas Tech University to play for the Red Raiders.
+Webb alternated as a backup quarterback behind fellow freshman Baker Mayfield, and as a starter, during his freshman year in 2013.
+Webb became only the second true freshman at the position to play for the school.
 Webb had been afflicted by an undetermined illness.

 Webb made his first game appearance in the contest against TCU, where he threw the game-winning touchdown to wide receiver Bradley Marquez.
 Following an injury to Mayfield, Webb made his first career start in an appearance against Iowa State, which saw him pass for 415 yards and 3 touchdowns.
 His performance marked the fourth most yards passing for first time starter in school history.

-He would follow up his Iowa State performance with a record-setting performance against West Virginia.
+He followed up his Iowa State performance with a record-setting performance against West Virginia.
 Webb passed for 462 yards, 36–50 attempts, and two touchdowns, making Webb the first quarterback in school history to pass for over 400 yards twice in his freshman season.
 Additionally, the yardage broke the school freshman passing record previously held by Billy Joe Tolliver.
 The passing yardage also set a Big 12 Conference freshman passing record, beating the mark set by Baylor's Nick Florence in 2009.

-The game versus Oklahoma State saw Webb complete 45 passes on 71 attempts for 425 yards.
+The game against Oklahoma State saw Webb complete 45 passes on 71 attempts for 425 yards.
 The number of completions and attempts ranked fourth overall, and second overall behind Texas Tech quarterback Graham Harrell.